Why do I need an advisor?

 What is the policy on repeating courses?

 - Repeating courses graded C- or below.
-To improve the cumulative or resident grade point average, a student may only repeat courses in which a C- or below was received.
+To improve the cumulative or resident grade point average, a student may repeat courses only in which a C- or below was received.
 When such a course is repeated, only the last grade contributes to the grade point average and total hours earned.
-Students may only repeat a course graded C- or below, one time at WSU during fall or spring semesters.
+Students may repeat a course graded C- or below, one time at WSU during fall or spring semesters.
 Additional repeats are allowed from another institution or at WSU during summer terms or by special permission of the academic unit offering the course.
 However, the series of repeats and grades is retained on the student's academic record.

 - Only courses identified as acceptable equivalents according to the appropriate department, the Transfer Guide, or the Admissions Office are treated as repeats.
 If courses deemed equivalent in content differ in credit hours, the credit hours of the repeat course supersede the credit hours of the original course.